ibm-cloud-docs/assistant/deploy-web-link.md

     If you did not enable the preview link when you created the assistant, then click **Add integration**, and then click the **Preview link** integration tile.

-1.  **Optional**: Change the preview web page name and description.

-1. Click the URL link that is displayed to open the test page.

-    A separate web browser tab opens that contains a chat window where you can interact with your assistant.

-1. Submit test utterances to see how the assistant responds.
+1. In the *Assistant preview* window, submit test utterances to see how the assistant responds.

-    No responses are returned until after you create a dialog skill and add it to the assistant.
+    If the *Connect to agent* response is displayed, it means you do not have a conversational skill added to your assistant.
+You must add one before you can chat with the assistant.

+1. You can click the **Restart conversation** button to start a conversation over.

+    This action is useful if you want to test different routes through a single conversational flow.
+Or if you set or change context variable values in a dialog skill and want to see how specifying different values affects the conversation.

-    The dialog flow for the current session is restarted after the inactivity period is passed.
+    The conversation is restarted after the assistant's inactivity period elapses.
 The inactivity period can range from 5 minutes to 7 days depending on what you configure for your service plan type.
-This means that if a user stops interacting with the assistant, after the intactivity time frame passes, any context variable values that were set during the previous conversation are set to null or back to their default values.
+After the intactivity time frame passes, any context variable values that were set during the conversation are set to null or back to their default values.
 For more information, see [Changing the inactivity timeout setting](/docs/assistant?topic=assistant-assistant-settings#assistant-settings-change-timeout).

+1. To share the page with others, copy and paste the *Share this link* URL into a web browser.

+    An IBM-branded web page is displayed that contains a chat window where you can interact with your assistant.

 1. After testing, you can close the browser tab to exit the public web page.

-1. Click **Save Changes** to save any edits you made to the preview link integration and close the page, or click **X** to close the page without saving.
+1. Click **X** to close the Preview link page.

 ## Dialog considerations
 {: #deploy-web-link-dialog}